TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 ![Residuals analysis](images/simulating_spot_prices/residuals_diagnostics.png)

 The model produces well-centered residuals (mean is around 0).
-The ±2$$\sigma$$ band (~±32 €/MWh) looks relatively stable, though some bursts of volatility appear (notably winter 2023–24), and the residual spread seems narrower in spring/summer.
+The ±2$$\sigma$$ band (~±32 €/MWh) looks relatively stable, though some bursts of volatility appear (winter 2023–24), and the residual spread seems narrower in spring/summer.
 This suggests heteroskedasticity and we'll try to manage that later in this article through the modelisation of volatility.

-There is also a weak autocorrelation but no structural drift.
-The histogram is roughly bell-shaped but shows a slightly left-skewed (more negative residuals) and heavy tails, especially on the right (occasional high positive spikes).
-These phenomenon are typical for power prices: rare upward shocks (“price jumps”) and smoother negative deviations.
+There is also weak autocorrelation but no structural drift.
+The histogram is roughly bell-shaped but is slightly left-skewed (more negative residuals) and has heavy tails, especially on the right (occasional high positive spikes).
+Actually it makes sense for power prices to observe rare upward shocks (“price jumps”) and smoother negative deviations.

 ### Extending the GAM Temporal Term

-In the GAM model, I have a **smooth term for Month × Year**.
+In the GAM model, I have a smooth term for Month × Year.
 But since 2025 was not part of the training set, I had to extend this term artificially.

-To do so, I reused the 2024 monthly pattern and **re-anchored** it so that each month’s average corresponds to **December-24 forward prices** (the last available futures quotations).
+To do so, I reused the 2024 monthly pattern and **re-anchored it so that each month’s average corresponds to December-24 forward prices** (the last available futures quotations).
 This ensures the model remains consistent with the forward curve at the time of calibration.

 ### From Baseline to Simulation